hemidactylus/ubq2/README.md

 - svg digits

-- settings: the machine to save them on db and the form
-dates: validate, check if a>b, save to db, apply

 - Logging system, tracking system, their plot with D3 and a smart way of archiving historical data
 - do it via status,return on all DB calls! (some already have it)

 - all email notification unified service is to be done

-- "embeddable code" page with literal and indentation

 - also the system service (?) that keeps the beat will have a configurable rhythm
 - it will not necessarily attach to an endpoint, perhaps: rather it's becoming a separate part of the python codebase